DuoTen Pool Speaker

-It’s important for us to mention that while floating pool speakers have a lot of benefits, one also needs to set realistic expectations.
-Floating speakers are typically manufactured by smaller brands and don’t carry the same hefty R&D budgets that their bigger brand counterparts do.
+We need to mention that while floating pool speakers have a lot of benefits, one also needs to set realistic expectations.
+Smaller brands typically manufacture floating speakers and don’t carry the same hefty R&D budgets that their bigger brand counterparts do.

-Because of this, you will typically find that the audio quality probably isn’t going to match that of your regular JBL Bluetooth speakers, for instance.
+Because of this, you will typically find that the audio quality probably doesn’t match that of your regular JBL Bluetooth speakers, for instance.
 This isn’t to say that the audio quality is always bad either, though they will more than suffice for most uses.
-We’ve also made sure that our list evaded products that just didn’t meet the basic standards for audio quality or have a history of manufacturing issues.
+We’ve also ensured that our list evaded products that didn’t meet the basic standards for audio quality or have a history of manufacturing issues.

 Our Category Winners

 1. DuoTen Floating Bluetooth Speaker

 Next up is the eye-catching and innovative DuoTen Bluetooth Speaker.
 This DuoTen speaker is housed in a bright blue and green enclosure and can be used in various applications in and outside the swimming pool.